Jbleezy/BO1-Reimagined/README.md

 #### Wunderwaffe
 * Can now down yourself with Wunderwaffe damage (previously could only take you down to 1 health but not down you)
 * Upgraded: can now kill 24 zombies
+* Fixed sprinting, diving, and reload cancelling animations on classic maps

 ### Equipment
 * Limit of 30 mines placed at a time per player